gonstoll/argentinians-who-code/README.md

 ## Setup

-Copy the `.env.example` and `.env.development.example` files provided to `.env` and `.env.development` filenames respectively.
-We'll work on those together ;)

-### Development

 First and foremost, install the project dependencies:

 ```shell
 bun install
 ```

-Next, follow these steps in order to have a working app where you can test things out locally.

-#### 1. Database
+Next, copy the `.env.example` and `.env.development.example` files provided to `.env` and `.env.development` filenames respectively.
+We'll work on those together ;)

 Once the `.env` files are in place, install the `turso` CLI tool to interact with your database.
 For that, follow the instructions [here](https://docs.turso.tech/cli/introduction).

+### Development

+Follow these steps in order to have a working app where you can test things out locally.

+#### 1. Database

-Once you have the CLI installed, go ahead and create a new local database where you can test things out:
+With your Turso CLI installed, go ahead and create a new local database where you can test things out:

 ```bash